5 Things That Affect Your Charging Speed

 Temperature affects the efficiency of the chemical reactions inside the battery.
 This, in turn, affects the charging speed.
 In extremely high or low temperatures, the efficiency of the battery’s chemical reactions decreases.
 This leads to a slower charging speed and may even damage the battery.

-The battery management system(BMS) in electric vehicles monitors the battery temperature through its built-in thermal management system.
+The BMS in electric vehicles monitors the battery temperature through its built-in thermal management system.
 It regulates the temperature when necessary to ensure a safe and efficient charging process.

 3. Using Other Loads While Charging